Euro Little Changed After Eurozone PMI () | aktiencheck.de

 dpa-AFX

-BRUSSELS (dpa-AFX) - At 4:00 am ET Wednesday, Markit released its January manufacturing PMI for the eurozone.
+BRUSSELS (dpa-AFX) - At 4:00 am ET Friday, Markit released its January services PMI for the eurozone.

 After the data, the euro changed little against its major rivals.